-The Scandinavian Nature and Forest Therapy Institute (SNFTI) is a cohesive resource for nature based services and knowledge, for individuals, groups, organizations and authorities at several levels in society.
-It is also a platform for collaboration and integration of nature connection, for health and well-being, for people and the environment alike.
+A warm welcome to the Scandinavian Nature and Forest Therapy Institute (SNFTI).
+We are a resource for nature based interventions at several levels in society.
+We serve as a platform for nature based collaboration, integration and research for the health and well-being of people and nature alike.

-The Institute operates from Sweden and with a Scandinavian and Nordic foundation.
-This includes Finland, a forerunner in nature based, Nordic research and intervention.
-The Institute is independent of other, similar organizations but collegially collaborative.
+In 2019 Shinrin-Yoku Sweden needed to expand beyond the personal, and SNFTI was established.
+The institute operates from Sweden, with a Scandinavian and Nordic foundation.
+It is independent of other, similar organizations but collegially collaborative.

 Petra Ellora Cau Wetterholm

-Petra has specialized in the fields of neuropsychiatric and neurodevelopmental disability, in mindfulness based interventions such as Acceptance and Commitment Therapy (ACT), and Stress Related Disorders.
+As a clinical Psychologist Petra has specialized in the fields of neuropsychiatry and neurodevelopmental disorders, in mindfulness based interventions such as Acceptance and Commitment Therapy (ACT), and Stress Related Disorders.

-She is a strong advocate for methodological development of Forest Therapy and integrating Nature Supported Treatments in society; science, education and the public Health Care.
+She is a strong advocate for methodological development of Forest Therapy and for the integration of Nature Based Interventions in society; science, education and Public Health Care.

-She has been invited to teach nationally and internationally and to present her work at several conferences and gatherings, most recently at the world conference “Forests for Public Health” .
+Petra has been invited to teach nationally and internationally and to present her work at several conferences and gatherings, most recently at the world conferences “Forests for Public Health”, 2021 and the “International Congress of Forest Therapy”, 2022 .
 Her work has appeared in daily newspapers like Dagens Nyheter, Svenska Dagbladet, Göteborgsposten and monthly magazines such as Vi, Modern Psykologi, Må Bra, Amelia, Yoga för dig, in Radio Shows and in Tv-shows at TV 4 News Morning and Science of the World (Vetenskapens Värld).